|

 The WrapperManager.exec()

-function is an alternative to the Java-Runtime.exec()
+function is an alternative to Java-Runtime.exec() or

-which has the disadvantage to use the fork() method,
+that has the disadvantage to use the fork() method,

 which can become on some platforms very memory expensive to create a new process.

-The problem on those platforms is,
+The problem on those platforms is

 This will double the used memory for a short time.